My name is Nabeel and I'm the voice behind Syncubate.

 I believe that anybody can learn how to trade the stock market, regardless of their academic or professional background.
 It just takes confidence, motivation, and most importantly, discipline.
 This is where Syncubate comes in.

-You don't need a Ph.D. in Finance or Economics to be a good trader, and you won't need these credentials to follow along with the trading ideas and market commentary presented on the blog.
+You don't need a Ph.D. in Finance or Economics to be a good trader, and you won't need these credentials to follow along with the market commentary presented on the blog.

 The market humbles the best of us.
 And as the disclaimer clearly states, Syncubate does not provide investment advice.